dukeweezo/dukeweezo/README.md

 Things I'm interested in include:

-`functional languages, language design, architecture (software), low-level programming (C to assembly), front-end / back-end development, UI design, GIS, game engine architecture, game scripting, game design, graphic design, 3d modelling (Maya), architecture (buildings [classical, Italian Renaissance]), mazes, board game design, ecology, wildlife biology, the sport involving kicking a ⚽`
+`functional languages, language design, architecture (software), low-level programming (C to assembly), UI design, GIS, video game design, 3d modelling (Maya), architecture (buildings [classical, Italian Renaissance]), board game design, ecology, the sport involving kicking a ⚽`

 As a creator of technology, I believe in
 - exhaustively considering all social impact before creating and releasing a product or technology